What to do before, during and after purchasing a car.

 - After the purchase, make sure you keep on top of payments.
 You may be able to get better finance later on.

-Read our full guide below to get tips and advice on purchasing a new or used car.
+Read our full guide below to get tips and advice on purchasing a new car or a used car.
 For more information about car loans, call the Rapid Finance team on 1300 467 274 today.
-Or simply apply for finance online.
+Or simply apply for car finance online.

 Before Purchasing a Car